 Our work on the early English Crago family lines has just begun.
 Recognizing this, it may be helpful, however, to write up what we are learning as the work progresses.
 In that way, others who may be able to assist us with additional data or clues can contribute to the research effort.

 My sister, Maggie Crago, and Steade Craigo have both done some preliminary work on the early family lines of Cornwall, England.
 Maggie has identified six different early Crago family lines.
+The most significant of these lines may be the many descendants of William Crago, Sr, born abt 1624 in Truro District.

 Early Australian Crago Family Lines